semacu/training/20180223_ORCID_Chemistry_Cambridge/README.md

 Do you have an ORCID id?
 Are you sure how best to use it?
 Bring your own device to this practical session and register for an ORCID id, link it to your other accounts, and find out more.

-- 1-1:30pm: overview, motivation and challenges, features
+- 1st part: overview, motivation and challenges, features
-- 1:30-2pm: register for an ORCID
+- 2nd part: register for an ORCID

 ### Motivation